Seabirds are a diverse group facing a lot of threats.

 To understand why seabirds are so vulnerable to oil spills, let's look at an example of one male seabird and a hypothetical oil spill near his colony in the Gulf of Alaska.

-We have scheduled a Science of Oil Spills class for the week of February 23–27, 2015 at the NOAA Disaster Response Center in Mobile, Alabama.
+We have scheduled a Science of Oil Spills class for the week of April 27, 2015 in Houston, Texas.

 These trainings help oil spill responders increase their understanding of oil spill science when analyzing spills and making risk-based decisions.

 Find out where you can get information about oil spills.

 Plus, check out our infographic showing how many oil spill responses NOAA worked in 2014 and where they were located around the country.

 These programs are designed to help prepare for and respond to chemical emergencies.

 ESI maps provide a concise summary of coastal resources that are at risk if an oil spill occurs nearby.

 Find out how NOAA is helping the Arctic region prepare for climate change and possible oil spills using ERMA.